Tschipcraft/deathanimations_test/README.md

 - [x] Rewrite of body part system
   - [x] Unique id assigning now counts upwards
   - [x] Id finding now uses predicates instead of functions making it faster
-  - [x] Functions are now more documented than in any other data pack made by me
-- [x] Generate models with a custom script, making it easier to add new mobs and avoiding errors like unintentional offsets to the ground
+- [x] Generate models with a custom program, making it easier to add new mobs and avoiding errors like unintentional offsets to the ground
 - [x] Take the pushers motion data into account for body part push calculations
 - [x] Evaluate tracked projectiles where they hit the entity, making more powerful Head-, Arm-, Leg- and Torsoshots possible (knockback)
 - [x] New animations for frogs, turtles, fish, tadpoles and snow golems
-- [x] Updated tag lists for 1.19
+- [x] Updated tag lists for Minecraft 1.19
 - [x] Offset adjustments
 - [x] Different blood particles for body parts inside water
 - [x] More factors for applied motion: